JahsiasWhite/AudioShape/README.md

 AudioShape also has an extensive full-screen mode.
 Sit back and watch the audio spectrum of the current song.
 Listening to an MP4?
 Full-screen mode even lets you watch the accompanied music video!

+## Install

+Go to releases and download the newest release

 ## Build and Run

 #### Install dependencies